Kachina Doll (Paiakyamu)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-This is a painted Koshare clown kachina doll with a sad face.
+Painted Koshare clown kachina doll with a sad face.
 During ceremonies clowns provide much fun and merriment but they also do personify supernatural beings and serve an important social function.
 They serve as every person’s social conscious and are quick to ridicule and point out transgressions through their antics.
 No one is safe from their ridicule Hopi and non-Hopi individuals alike.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome